 Horses who serve individuals through therapeutic riding and equine-assisted services are commonly known for being both inspiring and forgiving.
 Once upon a time, these horses had other careers of their own, and because of their diverse backgrounds and disciplines, HGR requires a 90 day trial period to determine whether or not our programs are a good fit for their future.

-Preferred Age: The ideal age of a new program horse for our therapeutic riding center is 7-17 years old.
+Preferred Age: The ideal age of a program horse for our therapeutic riding center is 7-17 years old.

 Gender: Geldings are preferred; mares are accepted.
 No stallions are considered or accepted; no exceptions.